manvendrarana/LunchRush/README.md

 Catharines).
 The application will then utilize both Google Maps API and Yelp Fusion API to search for businesses with the given criteria and return results by placing marker on the map.
-A user is then able to select/touch the marker and select the specific restaurant/business and look at specific information relevant such as (Name, Phone number, address, rating, Reviews).
+A user is then able to select/touch the marker and select the specific restaurant/business and look at relevant information such as (Name, Phone number, address, rating, Reviews).

 # API's Used: